HPSCTerrSys/TSMP/doc/content/setup_tsmp/input_enkfpf.md

 ### PF:aniso_use_parflow ###

-`PF:aniso_use_parflow`: (integer) If 1, Anisotropy factors from ParFlow should be used to compute y and z direction permeability from the x direction permeability that has been updated during EnKF.
-If 0, `PF:aniso_perm_y` and `PF:aniso_perm_z` are used.
+`PF:aniso_use_parflow`: (integer) If 1, heterogeneous anisotropy
+factors (computed from ParFlow permeability arrays before the PDAF update) are used to compute the permeability in y and z direction based on the permeability in x direction that has been updated by PDAF.

+If 0, two homogeneous anisotropy factors are used to compute the updated permeabilities in y and z direction.
+These factors are read from the input variables `PF:aniso_perm_y` and `PF:aniso_perm_z`.

 ### PF:printensemble ###